Want to browse some Aston Villa retro shirts? Read on…

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-With around 70 Aston Villa shirts ranging from 1989 to the present day there is a great selection to choose from.
-They include the 1989-90 home shirt worn by the likes of Adrian Heath, David Platt and Tony Daley as Villa finished second, behind Liverpool, in Division One.
+With numerous Aston Villa shirts ranging from 1989 to the present day there is a great selection to choose from.
+They include the 1989-90 home shirt (above right) worn by the likes of Adrian Heath, David Platt and Tony Daley as Villa finished second, behind Liverpool, in Division One.

-You can also pick up the 1997-98 away shirt (above).
+You can also pick up the 1997-98 away shirt (above left).
 This was a bit of a topsy-turvy season for Villa as manager Brian Little resigned in February 1998 with the club 15th in the League.
+In fact, Villa lost their first four league games, and at the end of February they were 15th having played 27, won 8, drawn 6 and lost 13.

-John Gregory, manager of Wycombe Wanderers, was Little’s successor and he revitalised the team, with a series of victories meaning they finished seventh (only two points behind fifth placed Leeds) and qualified for the UEFA Cup.
+John Gregory, manager of Wycombe Wanderers, was Little’s successor and he revitalised the team, with Villa winning 11 and losing just two of his 13 games in charge, meaning they finished seventh (only two points behind fifth-placed Leeds) and qualified for the UEFA Cup.

 You can also get a lovely 1971 home shirt, which marks a low point in the club’s history as they found themselves down in the old Third Division of English football.

-TOFFS don’t have any retro shirts, but they do have a retro track top as well as a number of other Villa related memorabilia.
+TOFFS don’t have any retro football shirts, but they do have a retro track top as well as a number of other Villa-related memorabilia.

 So there you have it.
 If, like me, you are a lover of football and all things retro there are a huge selection of classic Aston Villa shirts you can pick up to revel in the nostalgia of days gone by!